zachmccabe/zachmccabe.github.io/_beijing/beijing.md

 https://images.zachmccabe.com/file/field-guide/field-guide-cover-140x224.png 224w"
 src="https://images.zachmccabe.com/file/field-guide/field-guide-cover-280x448.png" alt="Book cover from The Photographers Field Guide to Beijing showing a silhouette of the city's old Drum Tower"  sizes="max-width:1120px" loading="lazy" />
 </figure>

+Get answers to the questions only photographers ask.
+Learn when to find fall colors, where to spend blue hour, and how to deal with smog.
+Go capture the remarkable story of China's capital.

 This book is written for photographers on the road.
 Use your favorite ebook app and read it anywhere.
 It's free.
 [Download the EPUB.]

 For more info, check the [FAQ] or look [behind the scenes.]